Isotopes and Applications

 Working Group Conveners

-Mark Stoyer (LLNL), Aaron Couture (LANL), Suzi Lapi (University of Alabama), Dave Morrissey (NSCL), Graham Peaslee (Hope College), Jo Ressler (LLNL), Brad Sherrill (NSCL)
+Mark Stoyer (LLNL), Andrew Ratkiewicz (LLNL), Aaron Couture (LANL), Suzi Lapi (University of Alabama), Dave Morrissey (NSCL), Graham Peaslee (University of Notre Dame), Jo Ressler (LLNL), Brad Sherrill (NSCL)

 This working group has concentrated on promoting the various applications that utilize exotic isotopes and developing systems to harvest radioactive isotopes at FRIB (and forerunner accelerators).
 Several harvesting techniques are being developed, including separation of isotopes from cooling water in the beam dump, harvesting of isotopes from near beam slits and focal points adjacent to the primary beam, and cryogenic harvesting of noble gasses (and possibly other gases) at appropriate locations.